 If the required information and arguments are not received in a satisfactory form within the time limit specified above, or if verification of the information cannot take place, the Commission may disregard the information submitted and make a finding on the basis of the facts available to it.

-Should you have any queries, please do not hesitate to contact investigating officers, Mr. Andre Zietsman at telephone number +27 12 394 3673, Mr. Busman Makakola at telephone number +27 12 394 3380 or Ms Charity Ramaposa at +27 12 394 1817 or at fax number +27 12 394 0518.
+Enquiries may be directed to the investigating officers, Ms Thuli Nkomo at telephone number +27 12 394 1190 or Mr Greg Kuhn at telephone number +27 12 394 3636 or at fax number +27 12 394 0518.